-Jostling and vibrations associated with transport to and from observing sites have had the effect of causing screws and fasteners to work their way loose over time.
+Jostling and vibrations associated with transport to and from observing sites has had the effect of causing screws and fasteners to work their way loose over time.
 We have worked very hard in both the design and assembly of our mounts to alleviate this problem, but it is still a good idea to periodically (once or twice a year) inspect and if necessary re-tighten any easily accessible fasteners.
+Additional maintenance information can be found below in the troubleshooting section and in the Technical Support Section of our Web site.